International First-Year Student Scholarships and Need-Based Financial Aid

 Representatives are available Monday through Friday, 9 a.m. to 6 p.m.
 Eastern time.
 Service hours are extended January through April to 8 a.m. to 10 p.m.
 Eastern time, and are subject to change.

-Please note: Whitworth requires applicants (who file) and their parents to submit 2016 tax return(s)/form(s) to Whitworth.
+Please note: Whitworth requires applicants (who file) and their parents to submit their most recent tax return(s)/form(s) to Whitworth.
 Whitworth aid does not offer scholarships or other financial aid that covers the full cost of attendance, and we do not guarantee need-based aid to applicants.
 All applications are carefully reviewed based on need and overall academic profile.
 Need-based aid is given in the form of international grants.
 Whitworth does not offer loans.

 If you have questions, please do not hesitate to contact the Office of International Admissions at firstname.lastname@example.org.